katatunix/polly/readme.md

 * If miner has not printed out anything to console for a while (stuck), then fire an action.
 * Periodically check new public IP address of the rig.
 * All important events -- errors happen / exit normally / exit too quickly / new public IP -- will be sent to a list of subscribed email addresses.
-* Remove the developer fee of the miner.
+* Remove the developer fee of the miner (NoDevFee).

 ## Usage
 * Download: https://drive.google.com/drive/folders/1B-p-HME_HmSw10LV-MXqxDdhBHgltizh?usp=sharing or https://github.com/katatunix/polly/releases